KVHZ: Falling silent

 In August 2010, the station's transmitter facility was damaged, taking the station dark from the 15th until the damage was repaired and normal operation resumed on August 20.
 The station fell silent again on December 29, 2010, but temporary measures returned them to the air a few days later.

 However, in February 2011, KMBQ notified the FCC that "technical issues impeding normal operations" had again taken the station dark on January 23, 2011.
 The station's licensee reported that "dangerous ice and snow conditions immediately surrounding the transmitter site" prevented them from accessing the site to inspect or repair the equipment.
 The station's silence continued through the spring and summer, prompting the FCC to grant the station special temporary authority on October 12, 2011, to remain silent through no later than January 23, 2012.
 As a matter of law, if any U.S. broadcast station remains silent for a full year then its license is subject to automatic forfeiture and cancellation by the FCC.
 The station resumed regular broadcasting on November 22, 2011.

 Broadcast license

 After construction and testing were completed and with normal broadcast operations under program test authority continuing, the station applied for its broadcast license on January 10, 2012.
 The FCC granted the station its license on January 27, 2012.

 The station changed its call sign to KKNI on January 22, 2014.

 Launch of dance format

 On April 4, 2016, KKNI operated its own automation and studio providing an in house classic rock format.
 The Wasilla station was a clone of KKNI-FM in Sterling AK but was not a simulcast.
 The station switched from the classic rock-format to dance, branded as "K Hitz 107 FM" (simulcast on FM translator K296FP 107.1 FM Willow Creek, Alaska).
 Effective May 2, 2016, Alaska Multimedia, LLC acquired KKNI and K296FP for $225,800.
 The station changed its call sign to the current KVHZ on January 18, 2017.

+Effective September 30, 2021, Alaska Multimedia sold KVHZ and K296FP to Aaron Coman and Erin Marie Cruz's WorthRome, LLC for $180,000.